Brisbane's Doctor-Led Cosmetic Clinic

 *After 1 IPL for Broken Capillaries on Face

 Capillaries that become visible at the skin’s surface are called ‘broken capillaries.’
 They commonly occur on the face, appearing on the side of the nose, cheek, or chin.
-However, broken capillaries also appear on the neck and chest, and these areas can also be treated.
+However, broken capillaries that appear on the neck and chest can also be treated.

 Broken capillaries are superficial capillaries that become visible because of collagen and elastin weakness in the dermis and capillary walls.
 Sun exposure is the primary cause of this damage.
-So our high UV levels in Brisbane increased our risk of developing facial capillaries and redness.
-In men, superficial capillaries and redness tend to be restricted to facial areas on the cheeks, chin and around the nose.
+So, our high UV levels in Brisbane increased our risk of developing facial capillaries and redness.
+Men only experience superficial capillaries and redness on their cheeks, chin, and nose.
 However, in women, they commonly extend to the neck and chest.
-Other signs of sun damage, such as surface pigmentation, fine lines and wrinkles and other changes to skin texture, typically accompany superficial capillaries.
+Other signs of sun damage, such as surface pigmentation, fine lines and wrinkles, and other changes to skin texture, typically accompany superficial capillaries.

-What Predisposes You To Broken Capillaries on Face?
+What Predisposes You to Broken Capillaries on Your Face?

-• A light skin complexion that is more susceptible to UV exposure.
+• The complexion of light skin is more vulnerable to UV exposure.

 • Exposure to the sun without SPF protection.